 In 2012, Melanie took on the role of Head Instructor and Choreographer at the Salsa Sensation Dance Studio in Long Island, NY.
-Since then, she has held teaching positions at Rhythmology (Long Island), Balmir Latin Dance Studio (Brooklyn), Piel Canela Latin Dance and Music school (Manhattan), La Luna Dance Studio (Pennsylvania), Borough of Manhattan Community College (Manhattan), Caribbean Soul Dance School (Jersey City), and currently, AlgoRhythm (South Jersey), and currently UV Latin Dance (Miami).
+Since then, she has held teaching positions at Rhythmology (Long Island), Balmir Latin Dance Studio (Brooklyn), Piel Canela Latin Dance and Music school (Manhattan), La Luna Dance Studio (Pennsylvania), Borough of Manhattan Community College (Manhattan), Caribbean Soul Dance School (Jersey City), AlgoRhythm (South Jersey), and currently UV Latin Dance (Miami).

 The creation of her own team, Candela Dance Company, now known as Melanie Castillo y su Candela, created in 2012, ultimately propelled her creativity even further.
 They hold the 2017 title in the Open Female Shines Team category and the 2019 title in the Pro-Am Female Shines Team category at the World Salsa Summit, an annual Latin dance competition that brings competitors from around the world.

 Melanie has won several titles in various Latin Dance competitions from

 2011-2020, both with Elvis Collado and Candela Dance Company.
-She has also collaborated with Jose Luis Gomez, former Caribbean Soul dancer, and together they have a created a unique Salsa workshop, JAM Sessions, in NYC.
+She has also co-created a unique Salsa workshop, JAM Sessions, in NYC.